UPDATED June 15th, 2021 | New Pictures, New Edges

 These edges are softer than eased edges, and almost universally flattering to any space.
 They’re easy to clean and maintain, and safer than sharper-edged options.

 Round edges are fantastic for spaces where a low profile is desired or kids will be running around.
-They’re also the best choice in spaces you’re unsure a sharper edge and more defined profile will fit in.
+They’re also the best choice in spaces you’re unsure a sharper edge and a more defined profile will fit in.

 Ogee edges use two soft curves to create an attractive, rounded “S” shape.
 The hardness of the curve can be varied from a subtle wave to a more dramatic profile.
 They add a certain depth to both the countertop and cabinetry they’re applied to.
 These edges are used almost exclusively in granite and quartz countertops, so they come with an implied luxury.

 Ogee edges shine in larger spaces, where the added depth doesn’t overwhelm the room.
 They also do well on stones with subtle patterns that let the beauty of the edge shine.